UniversalDependencies/docs/ext-format.md

 columns separated by TAB characters, a CoNLL-U Plus file can have any non-zero number of columns.
 In addition, the first line must be a sentence-level comment (i.e., starting with a `#` character) that lists the names of the columns used in this file.
-There ten predefined column names that identify the original columns of the core CoNLL-U files ([see specification](format.html)).
+There are ten predefined column names that identify the original columns of the core CoNLL-U files ([see specification](format.html)).
 A CoNLL-U file may contain any subset of them (or none of them, making the file a completely stand-off annotation layer).

-A valid CoNLL-U file thus becomes valid CoNLL-U Plus file when the comment listing its columns is inserted as the first line:
+A valid CoNLL-U file thus becomes valid CoNLL-U Plus file when the comment listing its columns is inserted as the first line (here the column names are separated by a simple space character instead of a TAB):

     # ID FORM LEMMA UPOS XPOS FEATS HEAD DEPREL DEPS MISC
     # newdoc id = mf920901-001